 On May 5, 2017, the stabilization period, which began on April 7, 2017, ended.
 During this period, the stabilization transactions were carried out, as defined in Article 3, paragraph 2, letter d) of the Market Abuse Regulation (EU) 596/2014, in relation to the offer of the financial instruments.
-The Joint Global Coordinators did not exercise the greenshoe option and, therefore, the purchase offer referred to 53,000,000 ordinary shares, equal to 31.2% of share capital.
+Furthermore, the Joint Global Coordinators did not exercise the greenshoe option and, therefore, the Purchase Offer referred to 53,000,000 ordinary shares, equal to approximately 31.2% of share capital.

-On December 5, 2016, the Bank's Extraordinary Shareholders' Meeting approved the stock option plan for employees and members of the corporate boards, which has already been submitted for examination by the Supervisory Body pursuant to paragraph 1.2, Section III, Chapter 2 of the Bank of Italy Circular no. 285.
+On December 5, 2016, the Bank's Extraordinary Shareholders' Meeting approved the stock option plan for employees and members of the corporate boards, which has already been submitted for examination by the Bank of Italy pursuant to paragraph 1.2, Section III, Chapter 2 of the Bank of Italy Circular no. 285.
 During the first half of 2017, the option rights relating to this stock option plan were awarded only for the first tranche of the plan.